Covid 19 coronavirus: PM Jacinda Ardern - 'deadliest day' a reminder to stick out the lockdown

-Prime Minister Jacinda Ardern has said the highest daily death toll from Covid-19 so far was a "sad and sobering reminder of the need to stay the course".
+The number of global cases of Covid-19 is set to hit two million today - and Prime Minister Jacinda Ardern says the highest daily New Zealand death toll is a "sad and sobering reminder of the need to stay the course".

-There were four deaths reported yesterday, three from the Rosewood rest home cluster, while one was a man in his 70s in Wellington.
+There were four New Zealand deaths reported yesterday, three from the Rosewood rest home cluster, while one was a man in his 70s in Wellington.

 New Zealand has now recorded nine deaths in total – six from Rosewood – and Director General of Health Ashley Bloomfield cautioned it was likely there were more to come.

-Ardern said it was a sad day.
+Ardern said it was a sad day in New Zealand.

 "[It was] our deadliest day to date.
 We always knew there would be more deaths, even at level 4, and especially in cases where the virus enters a vulnerable facility like an aged-care facility.